eslint-functional/eslint-plugin-functional/README.md

 In addition to the immutability rules above, there are a few standard rules that need to be enabled to achieve immutability.

-Each of these rules are enabled by default in the rulesets this plugin provides.
+These rules are all included in the *external-recommended* rulesets.

 ### [no-var](https://eslint.org/docs/rules/no-var)